johnhadaway/johnhadaway.github.io/_projects/2018-artmap.markdown

 external-url-name: Github
 return_path: /projects
 display: no
-description: Built an interface, in both React and Unity, for navigating a ConvNet's internal representations of an art collection.
+description: An interface, built with both React and Unity, for navigating a ConvNet's internal representations of an art collection.

 ---